History of religion in Malta: Sovereignty of the Order

-While the Maltese Islands were under the dominion of the Knights of Malta, from the 15th century through to the late 18th century, the Grand Master had the status of a prince of the Catholic Church, and enjoyed a special relationship with the Pope, which occasionally led to a considerable amount of friction with the local Bishops.
+While the islands of Malta were under the dominion of the Knights Hospitaller, from the 15th century through to the late 18th century, the Grand Master had the status of a Prince of the Church and enjoyed a special relationship with the Pope, which occasionally led to a considerable amount of friction with the local bishops.

 French occupation

-Over the years, the power of the Knights declined and the Order became unpopular.
-This was around the time when the universal values of freedom and liberty were incarnated by the French revolution.
-People from both inside the Order and outside appealed to Napoleon Bonaparte to oust the Knights.
+Over the years, the power of the Knights declined, and the Order became unpopular.
+This was around the time when the universal values of freedom and liberty were incarnated by the French Revolution.
+People from both within and outside the Order appealed to Napoleon to oust the Knights.
 He did not hesitate.
-His fleet arrived in 1798, en route to his expedition of Egypt.
-As a ruse towards the Knights, Napoleon asked for safe harbour to resupply his ships, and then turned his guns against his hosts once safely inside Valletta.
-Grand Master Hompesch capitulated, and Napoleon entered Malta.
+His fleet arrived in 1798, en route to the French invasion of Egypt and Syria.
+As a ruse, Napoleon asked for safe harbour to resupply his ships and then turned his guns against his hosts once safely inside Valletta.
+Grand Master Ferdinand von Hompesch zu Bolheim capitulated, and Napoleon entered Malta.

 During his very short stay (six days), he accomplished quite a number of reforms, notably the creation of a new administration with a Government Commission, the creation of twelve municipalities, the setting up of a public finance administration, the abolition of all feudal rights and privileges, the abolition of slavery and the granting of freedom to all Turkish slaves.
-On the judicial level, a family code was framed and twelve judges were nominated.
+At the judicial level, a family code was enacted, and 12 judges were nominated.
 Public education was organised along principles laid down by Bonaparte himself, providing for primary and secondary education.
-Fifteen primary schools were founded and the university was replaced by an ’Ecole centrale’ in which there were eight chairs, all very scientific in outlook: notably, arithmetic and stereometry, algebra and stereotomy, geometry and astronomy, mechanics and physics, navigation, chemistry, etc.
+Fifteen primary schools were founded, and the university was replaced by an 'École centrale', in which there were eight chairs, all very scientific in outlook: notably, arithmetic and stereometry, algebra and stereotomy, geometry and astronomy, mechanics and physics, navigation, chemistry, etc. Napoleon then sailed for Egypt, leaving a substantial garrison in Malta.

-He then sailed for Egypt leaving a substantial garrison in Malta.
-However when, within months, the French began closing convents and seizing church treasures the Maltese people rebelled, and the French garrison of General Claude-Henri Belgrand de Vaubois retreated into Valletta.
+Within months, the French began closing convents and seizing church treasures.
+The Maltese people rebelled, and the French garrison of General Claude-Henri Belgrand de Vaubois retreated into Valletta.
 After several failed attempts by the locals to retake Valletta, they asked the British for assistance.
 Rear Admiral Lord Horatio Nelson decided on a total blockade, and in 1800 the French garrison surrendered.